 Arthur O. Whipple has served as a member of our Board of Directors since August 2007, and was appointed lead director in June 2010.
-Mr. Whipple has served as President of ABBYY USA Software, Inc., a wholly owned subsidiary of ABBYY PLC, a privately-held software developer headquartered in Cyprus, since August 2016 and served as the Executive Vice President of Global Services of ABBYY PLC, from January 2018 to March 2019.
-Mr. Whipple served as Chief Financial Officer of ABBYY USA Software House, Inc., from April 2015 through August 2016, initially in a consulting capacity and since June 2015 as an employee.
+Mr. Whipple served as President of ABBYY USA Software, Inc., a privately-held software developer from August 2016 until April 2020, and served as the Executive Vice President of Global Services of ABBYY PLC, from January 2018 to March 2019.
+Mr. Whipple served as Chief Financial Officer of ABBYY USA, from April 2015 through August 2016, initially in a consulting capacity and since June 2015 as an employee.
 From August 2014 to January 2015, Mr. Whipple was Director of Finance of Avago Technologies, a provider of analog, digital, mixed signal and optoelectronics components and subsystems.
 Mr. Whipple served as Chief Financial Officer of PLX Technology, Inc., a semiconductor device manufacturer, from February 2007 until its acquisition by Avago in August 2014.
 From March 2005 to February 2007, Mr. Whipple was employed by Silicon Storage Technology, Inc., a storage semiconductor manufacturer, where his last position was Vice President of Finance and Chief Financial Officer.
-From April 1998 to March 2005, Mr. Whipple was employed by QuickLogic Corporation, where he served in several management capacities, including Vice President of Financial Officer, Vice President and General Manager, Logic Products, and Vice President, Business Development.
+From April 1998 to March 2005, Mr. Whipple was employed by QuickLogic Corporation, where he served in several management capacities, including Vice President of Finance and Chief Financial Officer, Vice President and General Manager, Logic Products, and Vice President, Business Development.
 In 2004 and 2005, Mr. Whipple also served as a financial consultant to Technovus, Inc., a privately-held fabless semiconductor manufacturer.
 Mr. Whipple holds a B.S. degree in Electrical Engineering from the University of Washington and an M.B.A. from Santa Clara University.
 Mr. Whipple's experience as a chief financial officer and in other finance roles has provided him with broad experience in finance including accounting, financial reporting and compliance with U.S. federal securities laws.
-He also brings strong leadership skills and knowledge of engineering and operations,
+He also brings strong leadership skills and knowledge of engineering and operations, gained through his years of financial and operational